 Entertainment: C$253

 Calgary – Calgary is the largest city in Alberta.
-The city borders the British Columbia in the west, Saskatchewan in the east and Northwest Territories in the north, and the united states.
+The city borders British Columbia in the west, Saskatchewan in the east and Northwest Territories in the north, and the United States.

 The city has a population of over one million people and has the highest cost of living in the province.
-Calgary is the fifth most expensive city in Canada, more expensive than 67 percent of cities in Canada, and 59 percent of cities in the world.
-Calgary cost of living is 23 percent higher than the national average.
+Calgary is the fourth most expensive city in Canada, more expensive than 78% percent of cities in the world.

 Brooks – This is a city in the southeastern part of Alberta.
-It has a 1-percent cost of living less than the national average.
+It has a 1-percent less than the national average cost of living.
 Also, the cost of living in brooks is a lot cheaper than the cost of living in Calgary and any other city in Alberta.

 This is the most westerly of all Canadian provinces and a popular destination for immigrants.
 The province has about 52 cities, with Vancouver and Greenwood being the largest and smallest respectively.
 British Columbia has a population of over five million people, making it the third-most populous province behind Ontario and Quebec.